How long it takes to learn Chinese?

 The same is true for those who speak Japanese or Korean, who can learn Chinese more rapidly than those who speak other European languages.

-Many words, syntax, and writing systems are like these East Asian languages.
-This is also due to geographical proximity and historical roots.
+Many words, syntax, and writing systems are similar to those of these East Asian languages.
+This is also due to their geographical proximity and historical roots.

 Remember, Chinese differs from Japanese, Korean, and other East Asian languages.
 Also, no known language or family of languages is linked to it.
 Thus, speaking any language only helps a little when studying Chinese.